rheia-framework/RHEIA/docs/sphinx/methods.rst

    a design sample :math:`\pmb{d}_i` is selected out of the offspring, which contains :math:`a+b` values.
    Design variables :math:`d_{1},...,d_{a}` are considered uncertain, which means that the values in :math:`d_{i,1},...,d_{i,a}` are used as mean value for the distributions :math:`X_{i,M-a+1},...,X_{i,M}`.
    From the :math:`M` distributions, the training samples are generated and each training sample is appended with the values from the deterministic design variables :math:`d_{i,a+1},...,d_{i,b}`.
-   After evaluating the training samples in the deterministic model, the fitness values and constraint values (i.e. mean :math:`\mu$` and standard deviation :math:`\sigma` from each PCE) are stored.
+   After evaluating the training samples in the deterministic model, the fitness values and constraint values (i.e. mean :math:`\mu` and standard deviation :math:`\sigma` from each PCE) are stored.
    This process is repeated until all :math:`N` design samples in :math:`Q_t` are processed.
    The offspring :math:`Q_t` is combined with the population :math:`P_t` and the new population :math:`P_{t+1}` is generated using the NSGA-II selection procedure.
    As long as the user-defined computational budget is not spent, a new offspring is generated and the entire process is repeated.